-I definitely recommend you to have a look at my review video above to see how smoothly you can jump from a lesson to another and use the unique features without even a lag considering this is purely based on a web browser!
+I definitely recommend you to have a look at my review video above to see how smoothly you can jump from one lesson to another and use the unique features without even a lag considering this is purely based on a web browser!

 When I was going through the lessons to have an idea, I felt like I had the power to command the teacher with my mouse!
 Crazy!

 And it’s so reasonably priced, rather I would call this a steal easily!
 I am 100% sure that no one will ever be able to find a guitar tutor who charges $2 to $3 per week.
-Every single aspect of Music2Me online guitar lessons has been precisely created and develop in order to provide you with the best online guitar lessons experience at the comfort of your home!
+Every single aspect of Music2Me online guitar lessons has been precisely created and developed in order to provide you with the best online guitar lessons experience in the comfort of your home!